haganbt/pepp/README.md

 PEPP supports the automated generation of Tableau workbooks.
 It does this by simply exporting CSV data that a pre-built workbook utilizes for visualizations.

-Each workbook is designed based on a specific use case as follows:
+Each workbook is designed based on a specific use case as detailed below.
+Simply open the required config file and follow any instructions within the header.

 | Use Case        | Config File Name           | Description  |